Scan time: 2-3 minutes / Read time: 3-5 minutes

 🧾 Step 2 — Separate the facts from the feelings.

-List what actually happened this week.
-Numbers, events, words people said.
+List what actually happened this week — numbers, events, words people said.

 Then list how you feel about it.
-Keep the two columns apart.

 Anika's facts: opens dipped from 52% to 38% over six weeks.